Lynching of Ephraim Grizzard: Lynching

 In April 1892, Mollie and Rosina Bruce, two daughters of the Bruce family in Goodlettsville, Tennessee, were reportedly assaulted by several African-Americans.
 They were the daughters of the late Lee Bruce, a veteran of the Confederate States Army during the American Civil War.
 The Bruce daughters lived in Goodlettsville with their widowed mother, who served as a tollkeeper, and younger siblings.

-Henry Grizzard was caught first and reportedly confessed, implicating another man named Mack Harper.
-Grizzard was quickly hanged by a mob at 10 AM on April 28, 1892 near Goodlettsville, which spans Davidson and Sumner counties.
+Henry Grizzard was caught first and supposedly confessed, implicating another man named Mack Harper.
+Grizzard was quickly hanged by a mob at 10 AM on April 28, 1892, near Goodlettsville, which spans Davidson and Sumner counties.
 His brothers John and Ephraim Grizzard were both arrested and jailed as suspects in Nashville, the county seat of Davidson County.
 Mack Harper and Manuel Jones were also arrested, but the police soon released John Grizzard and Jones for lack of evidence.
 The two Bruce girls did not make a positive identification of Grizzard and Harper as their assailants.

 At 10 p.m. on April 29, 1892, a mob of 300 white men from Goodlettsville went to the Nashville jail to try to take Ephraim Grizzard from jail for lynching.
 Governor John P. Buchanan and Adjutant General Norman went to the jail a little before 2 a.m.
 A shooting occurred at 2:25 a.m.; the mob fired gunshots from outside and the police shot back from inside the building.
 Two white men, Charles Rear and N.D.
 Guthrie, were mortally wounded and died.
 At 2:45 a.m., Governor Buchanan asked the mob to let Grizzard be tried in a court of law.
 The mob dispersed shortly before 5 a.m.